EsmayHridoy/StudentTeacherQA/README.md

+** In the Master branch, the complete project is pushed, and you can find version update messages that detail each commit related to the work completed. **

 # StudentTeacherQA

 StudentTeacherQA is a web-based platform that allows students to post questions and receive answers from teachers.
 The application features an intuitive user interface and securely stores all data in a database.